LedgerNinja0x/airdrop-eth-sol/README.md

 All you need to do is:
 - Change NEXTAUTH_URL in .env to the prod one
-- Get new client id and client secret from twitter developer console and add redirect uris correctly https://airdrop-rewards.netlify.com/api/auth/callback/twitter
+- Get new client id and client secret from twitter developer console and add redirect uris correctly https://airdrop-management.vercel.com/api/auth/callback/twitter

 Push the code!

 That's it everything else will be configured automatically!

-Peace
-Saswat

 ## Edits